thycotic/ss-docs/troubleshooting/troubleshooting-connection-errors-linux/index.md

 To determine if the heartbeat issue is outside of SS:

-1. Go to the errant secret in SS:
+1. Go to the the secret which is failing Remote Password Changing in SS:

    ![image-20201103105646813](images/image-20201103105646813.png)